bytefair/scentric/readme.md

 ### Customizing JavaScript

 1. If you want code highlighting, look at the settings in style.css for Rainbow code colors.
 If you don't need it, remove those styles and also the Rainbow plugin from plugins.js.
 It's only 1.2K.
 Use `<code data-language="generic"></code>` to set the language type.
 The generic highlighter is suprisingly good for most applications and I used it as is to save space, but you can add support for specific languages.
 Visit the Rainbow website for more documentation, languages, and themes.
+If you post a lot of code, it's worth customizing this.
 2. All scripts are loaded from scentric_scripts() in functions.php.
 Modernizr is loaded in the head, jQuery is loaded the default way, and js/plugins.js and js/scripts.js are loaded in the footer.
 If want to use something else, change it here.
 3. jQuery plugins go into plugins.js and custom scripts go in scripts.js.